Martin House Farm

-The Martin House Farm is a rare example of an 18th and early 19th century farm which still retains the character of its original setting.
+The Martin House Farm is a rare example of an 18th and early 19th century farm, which still retains the character of its original setting.
 It consists of the house, two barns and cultivated fields surrounded by dry stone walls and woodlands.
-The home was lived in continuously by members of the Martin family for over 200 years.
+The home was lived in for over 200 years by members of the Martin family.
 In 1930 it was given to The National Society of The Colonial Dames in The Commonwealth of Massachusetts by Susan Taber Martin Allien, an eighth-generation Martin and a member of the New York Society of The Colonial Dames.
 In 1979 the Martin House Farm was placed on the National Register of Historic Places, an official list of cultural resources worthy of preservation.

 John Martin (b.1674) purchased 63 acres of undeveloped land in 1715.
 In 1728 John Martin the Younger built the house for his wife and eight children (Sometime between this date and 1734, when his son Benjamin was born, the house was built.)
 The original house consisted of a one-room dwelling with a loft above and an outside chimney.
 A lean-to, added in the rear, was the first expansion.

 In 1814 Holden Martin inherited the property from his father and enlarged the house to create an eight-room cottage with a center chimney, a gambrel roof and an exterior of weather-stained shingles and white trim.
 In the late 19th century an ell was added at the rear.
 The design of the house has not been altered since that time.